jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/2-intro-to-the-aws-api-gateway.md

 - Add a new **POST** method to the the **/projects** route.
 - Set it up as a **Mock Endpoint**
-- Run a test to confirm that it responds with status code 200 in chrome and Postman
+- Run a test to confirm that it responds locally
+- Deploy the API once and leave a good deployment message
+- Test the route in Postman and confirm that you receive a status code 200

 #### References